The Reserve Bank of India’s Guidelines for Government Debt Relief Scheme: A Detailed Overview

 Restructuring Framework

-1. Extending Repayment Periods: Borrowers may be granted additional time to repay their loans, reducing the financial pressure of immediate repayments.
+• Extending Repayment Periods – Borrowers receive additional time to repay loans, easing financial strain.

 Regulatory Oversight